Centre replaced MGNREGA to provide cheap labour to corporates: CM Revanth Reddy | Politics

 - India

-According to him, it is a conspiracy of corporate companies being implemented by the BJP.
+It is a ''conspiracy of corporate companies'' and is being implemented by the BJP, alleged CM Reddy.
+He warned that Congress would resist these anti-poor laws with the same intensity as the historic farmers' protest against the now-withdrawn farm laws.

-He warned that Congress would resist these anti-poor laws with the same intensity as the historic farmers' protest against the now withdrawn farm laws.
-Alluding to the alleged confusion surrounding the scheme, CM Reddy questioned the very premise of VB-G RAM G. ''Where is this 'Viksit Bharat' (Developed India)?'' he asked.
+''Where is this 'Viksit Bharat' (Developed India)?'' he asked and claimed, ''You (Modi) are creating India of crisis.
+You have brought this law to make poor bonded labourers and slaves.''
+Referring to the resolution against VB G RAM G passed by the Telangana Legislative Assembly recently, the Chief Minister said Gram Panchayats should pass similar resolutions against the new law.

-''You (Modi) are creating India of crisis.
-You have brought this law to make poor bonded labour and slaves.''
-Reddy also claimed that the Special Intensive Revision (SIR) of the electoral roll is a conspiracy to disenfranchise the minorities, Dalits, adivasis and the poor and ensure they remain subservient to big corporates.
+He said the state Congress would make efforts to make one of the top leaders of Congress -- Sonia Gandhi, Mallikarjun Kharge, Rahul Gandhi and Priyanka Gandhi Vadra-- to address a public meeting in Telangana in February as part of its campaign against VB G RAM G.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)